-21. A Detailed Site Plan shall be approved prior to Final Plat or issuance of any grading permits to assure the minimization of impacts to the Patuxent River Primary

-Management Area Preservation Area and to evaluate noise mitigation measures.
+21. A Detailed Site Plan shall be approved prior to Final Plat or issuance of any grading permits to assure the minimization of impacts to the Patuxent River Primary Management Area Preservation Area and to evaluate noise mitigation measures.
 This shall include, at a minimum, limits of disturbance for all grading and a Type II Tree Conservation Plan.
 The site plan shall show all stormdrain, sewer and utility easements.
 Wetlands shall be field located and approved by a permit issuing authority, prior to survey, and the surveyed wetlands shall be shown on the Detailed Site Plan.

-Comment: The current application is submitted in fulfillment of this condition.
+Comment: The revised plans are submitted in fulfillment of this condition.
 The minimization of impacts to the Patuxent River Primary Management Area was addressed above and will be further addressed in the environmental review section of this memorandum.
-The evaluation of noise mitigation measures is addressed below.
+The evaluation of noise mitigation measures will be addressed later in this memorandum.

-\Recommended Condition: At time of final plat, conservation easements shall be described by bearings and distances.
+Recommended Condition: At time of final plat, conservation easements shall be described by bearings and distances.
 The conservation easements shall contain the delineated Patuxent River Primary Management Area except for areas of approved impacts.
 The following note shall be placed on the plat: